Menu

 Our Investment

 A $500,000 convertible loan commitment as part of Pre-Series A and Series A fundraising rounds.
-GIF's investment will enable CityTaps to Roll out 10,000 metres as part of an ongoing pilot in Niamey, Niger.
-Data on the usage and reliability of the metres will be collected to build evidence for utilities to use going forward.
+In addition to this, GIF has also provided a c. $30k line of credit to CityTaps.
+GIF's investment has enabled CityTaps to deploy meters, mainly across Sub-Saharan Africa.
 The CityTaps team anticipates a reduced cost of goods sold, and the ability to develop innovative financing partnerships; in addition to building institutional capacity and governance best practices in preparation for future expansion.

 currency_exchange